What makes a ‘great’ workplace?

 The surest way to find the ‘magic’ is to have smart, diverse teams with an abundance of ideas and insights.

 Whilst it might feel more comfortable to be in a homogenous team, research suggests that working in a non-homogenous team “challenges your brain to overcome stale ways of thinking and sharpen its performance”.
-In short, non-homogenous teams are not only more interesting and diverse, they are also smarter.
+In short, non-homogenous teams are not only more interesting and diverse, but they are also smarter.

 How can your organisation reconcile the benefits of trust and the power of difference?